zilhaz/flexible-jekyll/_posts/2017-08-23-imaginary-interview.markdown

 fig-caption: # Add figcaption (optional)
 tags: [Life] # add tag
 ---
+>"I really hope the adults of this world will grow up before I grow up!"

 Q: Welcome to this interview.
 Just a while ago, you were crying so loud that we could only see your wailing face without being able to hear anything.
 Most likely, your screaming exceeded the audible limit of human ear which is around 20 kHz.
 Are you okay now?

 A: Did you mean 2 kHz?